Scottish Borders, Scotland, United Kingdom: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types G. It's important that you choose the correct type.
-Many adapters available online are simply plug changers and require your devices to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be sufficient for most locations.
+A plug adapter that supports outlet types G. Take care to find the right type.
+The vast majority of adapters available are just plug changers and expect your electronics to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one should work in most areas.

 What to wear/what to pack: